-We performed one (1) field infiltration test at the site on May 13, 2022.
-The infiltration test was performed in test hole TH-#1 at depths of about four (4) feet beneath the existing site and/or surface grades (see Field Infiltration Test Results, Figure No's.
-A-8).
-The subgrade soils encountered in the infiltration test hole consisted of sandy, clayey silt.
+We performed one (1) field infiltration test at the site on March 7, 2024.
+The infiltration test wasa performed in test hole TH-#1 at a depth of about four (4) feet beneath the existing site and/or surface grades (see Field Infiltration Test Results, Figure No. A-12).
+The subgrade soils encountered in the infiltration test hole consisted of sandy, clayey silt to highly weathered bedrock deposits.